 What can you do?

 If you like the idea of mixing CBD into your food and drink, there are some things you can do to ensure better absorption.
 But it is key to note that if you are taking CBD on a doctor’s recommendations or to achieve some specific therapeutic benefits, you might be better off taking the drops sublingually or opting for another method of consumption, like capsules.
-When taking CBD as a wellness supplement, dosing issues aren’t as important.
+When taking CBD for wellness, dosing issues aren’t as important.
 Here’s what you can do to make the most of your CBD drops:

 Choose a brand with broad-spectrum CBD